cos205/assignment1-template/README.md

-# Assignment 1
+# Project 1

 ## Available materials

 ```/tools```

-This directory includes all the simulators and tools for this assignment.
+This directory includes all the simulators and tools for this project.
 Refer to this [guide](https://drive.google.com/file/d/1QDYIvriWBS_ARntfmZ5E856OEPpE4j1F/view) on this [website](https://www.nand2tetris.org/software)
 for additional help setting up the simulator locally.